-2. LOCKERS
+2. Lockers

 Lockers to store books, sports clothes etc. are available to Gr.6 & 7 children at no cost.
 These must be kept neat and tidy.
 They will be informed when to remove the padlocks to clear the lockers, failing which the padlocks will be cut off.
-Children may see to their lockers before school, during breaks and after school.
+Children may use their lockers before school, during breaks and after school.
 They may NOT go to their lockers during lessons or between periods as this interrupts valuable instruction time.
 Children must supply their own padlocks.

-3. LOST PROPERTY
+3. Lost Property

-Found Property can be retrieved at the Lost and Found Cupboard.
-Articles neither labeled nor claimed will be sold second-hand at The School Shop or donated to charity.
+Found Property can be retrieved at the Lost and Found shelves.
+Articles neither labelled nor claimed will be sold second-hand at The School Shop or donated to charity.